ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       ! io handler
       type(adios2_io), intent(in) :: io

-      !
-Parameter key to look for in the IO object character*(*), intent(in) :: key
+      ! parameter key to look for in the IO object character*(*), intent(in) :: key

       ! error code
       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_clear_parameters` Clears all parameters from the IO object
+* :f90:`subroutine adios2_clear_parameters` clear all parameters from the IO object

    .. code-block:: fortran